cbhuber17/WeatherJournalApp1/readme.md

 node server.js
 ```

+Refer to details inside package.json.

 ## Guidance
 Once the server is running, open the web page to the same port as the server, and enter in a valid city and journal entry (cannot be blank).

+An American zip code can also be entered (leave city blank), but note if a city is provided, it will take precedence.

-The page will dynamically return the current weather for the city and add the journal entry next to the weather.
+The page will dynamically return the current weather for the city (or zip) and add the journal entry next to the weather.